oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_vnic_attachment_module.rst

                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A list of the OCIDs of the network security groups (NSGs) to add the VNIC to.
 For more information about NSGs, see <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/'>NetworkSecurityGroup</a>.</div>
+                                            <div>If a `vlanId` is specified, the `nsgIds` cannot be specified.
+The `vlanId` indicates that the VNIC will belong to a VLAN instead of a subnet.
+With VLANs, all VNICs in the VLAN belong to the NSGs that are associated with the VLAN.
+See <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Vlan'>Vlan</a>.</div>
                                                         </td>
             </tr>
                                 <tr>